Financial Crime: Navigating the LIMITLESS Criminal World

 Long gone are the days where face-to-face transactions and human interaction defined the banking experience, and when security guards at a bank entrance was all that was needed to prevent a criminal attack.

 Thanks to digital banking, a criminal has the ability to tap into the payments gateway through a number of avenues at any time of day.
-Today’s criminals are sophisticated and organised, working around the clock to achieve two things:
+Today’s financial criminal world is sophisticated and organised, with criminals working around the clock to achieve two things:

 - — Accessing customer money

 With funds moving faster than ever via multiple channels, it is becoming increasingly difficult for financial institutions to monitor, identify and prevent an attack.
 When poorly managed, these faster payments mean equally fast crime, making it vital for organisations to get the upper-hand on payments predators.
 But how?

 For many financial institutions, the challenge lies in balancing customer demands with organisational risk.

 If the demands of the market are not met, organisations can face issues across customer retention, reputation and the bottom line.
 With the shift to real-time comes the expectation for an immediate experience, but for a financial institution, this can mean multiple attack points and potential threats to the organisation.

 Future-proofing and finding the right balance for the business requires a three-pronged approach:

 - Establishing the appropriate culture – does the organisation understand and manage the inherent risk?

 - Implementing the right technology – has the organisation adopted the latest technologies leveraging Artificial Intelligence (AI), machine learning and behavioural profiling?